freebelion/HurPsy/README.md

 # HurPsy
-I am working on these projects to create easy-to-use applications which will help design and run psychology experiments on computer screens.
+The projects in this group are intended to result in easy-to-use applications which will help design and run psychology experiments on computer screens.

-Its main focus is the **HurPsyLib** class library, which was intended to help the original developer in developing customized programs to run experiments planned by researchers of psychology.
+The projects are:

++ **HurPsyLib** class library is a collection of classes which represent experiments and parts and objects that make up experiments.<br>
+They are utilized in the GUI-based experiment design applications found in this group, but they can also be incorporated into other design programs or visual applications specifically created for single experiments.

-I am currently working on **HurPsyExp**, a WPF-based desktop application which will help design and run experiments by utilizing the library classes.
++ **HurPsyExp** is a WPF-based desktop application which will help design and run experiments by utilizing the **HurPsyLib** library classes.
-This step will help perfect the visual interface which will eventually be used in a cross-platform design application based on .NET Maui.
+It is being developed to perfect the visual interface which will eventually be used in a cross-platform design application based on .NET Maui.
-This final step may be developed as a properietary application, because it will require developer licenses for multiple platforms.
+This final step may have to be developed as a properietary application, because it will require developer licenses for multiple platforms.<br>
+This project contains two inner namespaces:

+  - **ExpDesign** namespace contains view and viewmodel classes which are used in the interface which will help design, save and load experiment.
-As soon as I make sufficient progress on the design application, I will start working on an application which will run experiments saved in XML files.
+  - **ExpRun** namespace contains view and viewmodel classes which are used in the interface which will help run experiments saved in files.

-After sufficient progress has been made on the projects, each one will have their own README files which should help describe the projects to the developers from international community.
+  Both these namespaces make use of the Community Mvvm toolkit to simplify writing the viewmodel classes.

++ **HurPsyLibStrings** is a separate project containing only a `.resx` resource file with message/error strings used in **HurPsyLib** library classes.<br>
+It is created as a separate project to make localization easier for international developers.

++ **HurPsyExpStrings** is a separate project containing only a `.resx` resource file with message/error/label strings used in views and viewmodel classes of the **HurPsyExp** project.<br>
+It is created as a separate project to make localization easier for international developers.

+All these projects' class definitions, their members, properties, functions and methods have been explained in their respective XML comments.<br>
+Those XML comments have then been converted into `.md` markdown files in **Documentation** folders of inidividual projects by the NuGet package **DefaultDocumentation**.

+Anyone interested in the current status and future directions of this group of projects, please write in the **Discussions** section of the Github repository.